 There are three walking options along the Whitecliffs Walkway:

-- Pukearuhe to Wai Pingao Stream, returning to Pukearuhe via the beach (low tide only): 3 - 4 hr / 6.5 km
+- Pukearuhe to Wai Pingao Stream, returning to Pukearuhe via the beach (low tide only): 3 - 4 hr / 6.5 km.
+Warning: active cliff erosion along the beach section - extreme caution required as rocks may continue to fall.

 - Pukearuhe to Mt Messenger: 6 - 7 hr / 11 km